awsdocs/amazon-chime-user-guide/doc_source/start-call.md

 # Starting an instant meeting or call<a name="start-call"></a>

-To start a meeting right away rather than scheduling in advance, you can use instant meetings or call another user directly from chat\.
+To start an Amazon Chime meeting right away rather than scheduling in advance, you can use instant meetings or call another user directly from chat\.

 **To start an instant meeting**